junder-git/app3_dockercompose_LLM/README.md

 # LLM HARDWARE INIT / PRE-REQUISITES

+NOTE: You must run `pacman-key --init` before first using pacman; the local keyring can then be populated with the keys of all official Arch Linux packagers with `pacman-key --populate archlinux`.

 ``` curl -L https://raw.githubusercontent.com/junder-git/app3_LLM/refs/heads/main/arch-uk-auto-installer.sh -o installer.sh && chmod +x installer.sh && ./installer.sh ``` -- server setup from arch usb to the actual server hardware.
 Consider vmware vcenter or something further down the line for lvm management.